 Simultaneously impressed and depressed, I went to the refrigerator, and looked inside.
-It was completely empty.
+It was empty.
 Completely empty, except for a single bottle of Andrés Crackling Rosé.
-“What's this?"
+“What’s this?”
 I cried.
 “You said you have no wine!
 How did this get here?”

 Bob was scornful.
 “Someone brought this stuff to my last party, and no-one even opened it.
 It's rotgut.
-Only derelicts drink it, because it's all they can afford.”
+Only derelicts drink it because it’s all they can afford.”

 Right there I put the pieces together in my mind: we could take some wine with us, after all.
 At first, Bob was reluctant to bring the Crackling Rosé to the party.
-When he realised that I was actually proposing to re-label the Crackling Rosé with the Mouton Rothschild's label, he became obstinate.
-“Do you think that these people don't know the difference?” he asked me with a withering stare.
+When he realized that I was actually proposing to re-label the Crackling Rosé with the Mouton Rothschild’s label, he became obstinate.
+“Do you think that these people don’t know the difference?” he asked me with a withering stare.
 “Mitch and I learned about wine together.
-We used to go hungry for a few days to save enough money for a really good bottle of wine.”
+We used to go hungry for a few days to save enough money for a superb bottle of wine.”

 Bob went on and on.
 The shape of the bottle was wrong.
-The bowling pin shape of the Crackling Rosé‘s bottle was markedly different than the Bordeaux bottle which the Mouton Rothschild wine came in.
-The rosé could not be stored at room temperature like the Bordeaux, but needed to be refrigerated to take the edge off of it.
+The bowling pin shape of the Crackling Rosé’s bottle was markedly different from the Bordeaux bottle which the Mouton Rothschild wine came in.
+The rosé could not be stored at room temperature like the Bordeaux, but needed to be refrigerated to take the edge off it.
 The pink aluminum foil on the top of the Crackling Rosé covered the screw top cap, and of course the Bordeaux had a cork, not a screw top.

 “All right, calm down,” I said.
 “We're not going to be serious about this, just play along and it will be fun.
 We’ll laugh with everyone else when they take their first sip and spit it out.
 As an afterthought I added “Besides, you will feel bad if you don't bring any wine.”

-We soaked both bottles, the full (and cold) Andr?s Crackling Rosé, and the quite empty Mouton Rothschild, and removed their labels with a razor blade.
-The Mouton Rothschild's label was extra long, because Kressman & Co. had imported it and attached their label to the bottom.
-I carefully separated Kressman's label from the Mouton Rothschild's label so it would fit on the Crackling Rosé bottle.
+We soaked both bottles, the full (and cold) Andrés Crackling Rosé, and the quite empty Mouton Rothschild, and removed their labels with a razor blade.
+The Mouton Rothschild’s label was extra long because Kressman & Co. had imported it and attached their label to the bottom.
+I carefully separated Kressman's label from the Mouton Rothschild’s label so it would fit on the Crackling Rosé bottle.
 The bowling pin shape of the rosé bottle caused the label to pucker at the top, but I did the neatest job that I could.

-Finally it was done.
+Finally, it was done.
 We now had a full (but very cold) bottle of pseudo-Mouton Rothschild wine, guaranteed to impress anyone who did not consider it too closely.
 “We need a diversion,” I said.
 “Something which will reinforce their belief that this is an expensive bottle.”
 Bob had a fancy bag from a wine connoisseur’s shop, and we put the re-labelled Crackling Rosé in it.

 As we drove over to Mitch's house, we discussed strategy.
 “Don’t let Mitch near the wine,” said Bob.
 “He'll know right away what we’ve done.
 The others are less likely to guess.”